-- T3.10.1 The driver's head and hands must not contact the ground in any rollover attitude. - T3.10.2 The Frame must include both a Main Hoop and a Front Hoop as shown in Figure 1.
+T3.10.1 The driver's head and hands must not contact the ground in any rollover attitude.

-T3.10.3 When seated normally and restrained by the Driver's Restraint System, the helmet of a 95th percentile male (anthropometrical data) and all of the team's drivers must:
+T3.10.2 The Frame must include both a Main Hoop and a Front Hoop as shown in Figure 1.

-- a.
+50 mm (2 inch) Minimum to ALL drivers and 95th percentile template \ HELMET CLEARANCE FIGURE 1a 50 mm (2 inch) Minimum to ALL drivers and 95th percentile template FIGURE 1b Helmet must not be rearwards of this line when only forward main hoop bracing used hen seated normally and restrained by the Driver's Restraint System, the helmet of a the percentile male (anthropometrical data) and all of the team's drivers must: a.
 Be a minimum of 50.8 mm (2 inches) from the straight line drawn from the top of the main hoop to the top of the front hoop.
-(Figure 1a) - b.
+(Figure 1a) b.
 Be a minimum of 50.8 mm (2 inches) from the straight line drawn from the top of the main hoop to the lower end of the main hoop bracing if the bracing extends rearwards.
-(Figure 1b) - c.
+(Figure 1b) c.
 Be no further rearwards than the rear surface of the main hoop if the main hoop bracing extends forwards.
 (Figure 1c)